FIREmica/vercel/README.md

 -- 4. Create a trigger function to automatically create a user profile --    when a new user signs up in auth.users.
+--    This function now attempts to use full_name and avatar_url from raw_user_meta_data
+--    which Supabase often populates with data from OAuth providers like Facebook.
 CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER
 LANGUAGE plpgsql